satansdeer/satansdeer.github.com/_posts/2018-03-04-gradient-coin-tutorial.markdown

 ---
 layout: post
-title: 🚧 CryptoKitties Clone In 20 minutes.
+title: CryptoKitties Clone In 20 minutes.
 Non-fungible Token Tutorial
 date:   2018-03-04 12:58:45 +0300
 categories: js react ethereum dapps erc721
 image: erc721.jpg
 ---

-__🚧 CAUTION!!
-THIS ARTICLE IS WIP!!
-Read at your own risk 🚧.__ If you've read previous articles about Ethereum DAPPs ([First](http://maksimivanov.com/posts/ethereum-react-dapp-tutorial), [Second](http://maksimivanov.com/posts/ethereum-react-dapp-tutorial-part-2)) – you already have your very own __ERC20__ compliant token.
+If you've read previous articles about Ethereum DAPPs ([First](http://maksimivanov.com/posts/ethereum-react-dapp-tutorial), [Second](http://maksimivanov.com/posts/ethereum-react-dapp-tutorial-part-2)) – you already have your very own __ERC20__ compliant token.
 Today we'll make ourselves familiar with __ERC721__.

-## What Are We Going To Build
+##  <a name='observables'></a>What Are We Going To Build

 I think everyone has already heard about cryptokitties.
 A game based on Ethereum blockchain where you collect and breed adorable kittens: